alana91/library-system/README.md

 **Known issues:**
 - Method to set debt when a loanDTO is updated is untested.
 Completely.
 I don't meant unit tests. :sweat:
-- Helper is ugly as %*&#
+- Nonexistent validations
-- Poor/unexistent validations
+- Code is complicated and messy